hielo777/3dThumbstickControls/README.md

 - [x] Re created the exported game files

+- [x] Adding basic camera support, allowing the player to change the distance of the camera to the Player3D object, and also to change the altitude of the camera.

 ## To Do
 - [ ] Add second thumbstick functionality.
 Perhaps to control the camera to orbit the 3D object representing the main character
 - [ ] Add comments to the .c3p document to clarify functionality